 All SCIE vacancies are advertised on our website, social media, and e-bulletin.
 We aim to include interview dates on our adverts to help candidates plan their availability.

-Application is via application form to firstname.lastname@example.org.
-You will receive a response confirming receipt of your application.
-After the deadline for applications has closed, you will then receive an email either advising you that your application was not successful, or advising you that you have been shortlisted for interview.
+Application is via application form to firstname.lastname@example.org, or via cover letter and CV.
+After the deadline for applications has closed, you will receive an email advising you if you have been shortlisted for interview.
 If you have been shortlisted, we will ask you to indicate your preferred timeslot for interview, and we will endeavour to work around you.
 We will also ask if there are any reasonable adjustments required.